Hello

 About Riege Software International

 Riege Software International is a leading provider of smart software solutions for the cargo industry.
-Established 1985, the family-owned company provides products and services to more than 300 customers worldwide.
+Established in 1985, the family-owned company provides products and services to more than 300 customers worldwide.
 Riege employs over 80 staff at headquarters in Germany and branches in Europe, Asia and North America.